 As a business owner, security is a continuing concern.
 You want to keep your customers, employees and assets safe.
 Video surveillance is a great way to both prevent incidents and catch the perpetrator if a crime is committed.

-Here are the top seven places to install video surveillance cameras on your commercial property.
+The top seven places to install video surveillance cameras on your commercial property include:

 Entrances and Exits